-Zoe oversees the implementation of the national information project for Down Syndrome Australia and coordinates resources, information and national communications.
+Zoe oversees the implementation of the national website and national information project for Down Syndrome Australia and coordinates resources, information and accessibility.
 Zoe is an allied health professional with 20 years’ of experience in non-profit organisations, disability, rehabilitation, and assistive technologies.
-She is also undertaking post-graduate research on disability, dementia and the use of smart technology.
+She is undertaking post-graduate research on disability, dementia and the use of smart technology.

 Lisa is the Managing Editor of Voice, the journal of Down Syndrome Australia.
 She is a photojournalist and communication specialist who has worked in the media landscape for 15 years.
 Since 2018 she has specialised in disability, human rights and health related content, working with advocacy bodies, government departments and service providers to share stories about issues important to people with disability.

 Samantha is the Information Officer for South Australia, a new project that is focusing on providing information and support to people with Down Syndrome and their families.
 Samantha has a child with Down Syndrome and has been an active member of the community in South Australia.
 She has a background in education, although she has been managing the family owned small law firm she established with her husband in 2015.
 She is passionate about inclusive education, supporting pregnant mums who have been given a prenatal diagnosis, and helping families connect.